AriFordsham/GHCWiki/building/hadrian.md

 The resulting GHC is built in the default flavour.
 You can use the `--flavour=<flavour name>` flag to build with any other flavour, such as `devel2`, `perf`, `prof`, `quick`, `quickest` to name just a few; see [`hadrian/doc/flavours.md`](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/flavours.md) for more details about each flavour.
 To learn about defining your own flavours or customizing existing ones, see [`hadrian/doc/user-settings.md`](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/user-settings.md).

+## Subsequent Builds

+To speed up subsequent builds, you will often want to avoid rebuilding the stage 1 compiler by passing `--freeze1` to `hadrian/build`.

+After pulling upstream changes, you may need to update the submodules via `git submodule update --recursive --remote`.

 ## Going further

 - You can see a summary of Hadrian's features in [its README](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/README.md).